alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

   readonly email: string; // <= This property will be read-only }

-// Annotate object 'userFrank' with 'User' interface: const userFrank: User = {
+// Annotate object "userFrank" with "User" interface: const userFrank: User = {
   username: 'frankie',
   password: '123456782',
   email: 'frankie@frank.com'
 }

-// Try to change username:
-userFrank.username = 'frankman'
+// Try to change value of "username" property: userFrank.username = 'frankman'

-// Try to change email:
-userFrank.email = 'frankman@frank.com'
+// Try to change value of "email" property: userFrank.email = 'frankman@frank.com'
 // TS error: Cannot assign to 'email' because it is a read-only property.
 ```